henrynguyen17/project5/README.md

 Dear Mentor,

-I has been spending the huge time for my company projects but I did do my best for this capstone project, hopefully it can make you feel satisfied.
+I have been spending the huge time for my company projects but I did do my best for this capstone project, hopefully it can make you feel satisfied.

 Here are my BE functions: